Best Hostels in Guatemala (2026): Antigua, Lake Atitlán, El Paredón & More

 What is the best area to stay in Guatemala?

-Antigua, Lake Atitlán, and El Paredón are the main backpacker hubs.
+Antigua, Lake Atitlán, and El Paredón are the main backpacker hubs, each offering a different experience depending on your travel style.

 Are hostels in Guatemala social?